polterguy/polterguy.github.io/index.md

 boring parts.
 Magic Cloud is [open source](https://github.com/polterguy/magic), and professionally hosted by [AINIRO.IO](https://ainiro.io) for a monthly fee.

-## Why use Magic?
+## Trained Monkeys

-As a software developer typically 80% of your job is so simple that it can be replaced with artificial intelligence and software development automation, based upon meta programming constructs and declarative programming.
+Let's face it, as a software developer typically 80% of your job is so simple that it can be replaced by trained monkeys.
+Magic uses meta programming, declarative programming, AI and software development automation to an extent that it becomes that _"trained monkey"_.
 This results in more secure and robust solutions, with less bugs, better scaling, and more freedom for you to pursue more creative tasks.

 With Magic you can sometimes accomplish in some few minutes what requires weeks of coding in a more traditional platform.
 The following YouTube video illustrates how to create such a workflow, and wrap